tensorflow/docs/site/en/api_docs/python/tf/data/TextLineDataset.md

 * <b>`filename`</b>: A <a href="../../tf#string"><code>tf.string</code></a> scalar <a href="../../tf/Tensor"><code>tf.Tensor</code></a>, representing the name of a
-  directory on the filesystem to use for caching tensors in this Dataset.
+  directory on the filesystem to use for caching elements in this Dataset.
   If a filename is not provided, the dataset will be cached in memory.